jimz011/homekit-infused/readme.md

 <a href="https://paypal.me/JimmySchings" target="_blank"><img src="https://github.com/jimz011/homeassistant/blob/master/docs/paypal-donate-button.png" ></a>
 <a href="https://www.buymeacoffee.com/w8Jnf6Hit" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
-# Homekit Infused (Lovelace) by Jimz011 March 2020 v2.0.0 Beta 7 (*updated: 08/03/2020)
+# Homekit Infused (Lovelace) by Jimz011 April 2020 v2.0.0 Beta 8 (*updated: 22/04/2020)
-# WARNING: BETA Testers should NOT update to HA 0.107.x just yet, HKI is incompatible with it and it requires an update from one of the custom plugins used.
-Unfortunately this is out of my hands and all we can do is hope for a quick fix from the respective developer.
+## BETA 8 Will arrive within 24 hours!
+Current beta testers will see an update note within the menu when it is released.
+For all new users I'd suggest keeping an eye on this page in the upcoming 24 hours!

-My current Home Assistant version is 0.106.6
+My current Home Assistant version is 0.108.8

 ## Coming Soon!
-(Closed beta will start at 08/03/2020) You can join our slack channel if you're interested in testing.
+(Closed has started on 08/03/2020) You can join our discord channel if you're interested in testing (or look carefully as it is hidden somewhere :P).
+No ETA is known for the actual release date, but you will know when the YouTube channel is updated!

 # [Click here](https://www.youtube.com/channel/UCYfcLj3IuQ-1mrnqgCk8f0w) for my YouTube channel
 ### [Click here](https://jimz011.github.io/homekit-infused/) for documentation